aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

 * **Can I use Password AND Key (multi method) authentication with the Custom IdP solution?**
   Yes.
 With Password AND Key authentication configured on an AWS Transfer Family server, the public keys listed in the `PublicKeys` attribute of the user record will be used automatically during the key authentication request, then the identity provider module associated will handle the password request.
 For an example of how to populate the `PublicKeys` attribute, see the [Public Key](#public-key) identity provider module reference.

+  > [!NOTE]
-  Note: Some identity provider modules may be able to support both password and key based authentication, in which case the `public_key_support` attribute will be set to `true` in the `identity_providers` record.
+  > Some identity provider modules may be able to support both password and key based authentication, in which case the `public_key_support` attribute will be set to `true` in the `identity_providers` record.
 In this case, the module may not use the `PublicKeys` attribute and retrieve user public keys from another source.

 ## Common issues